David Jones (painter): Reputation

 With the centenary of the 1914–1918 War, Jones gained wider attention through British TV documentaries, notably War of Words: Soldier-Poets of the Somme on the BBC.
 Since 2014 Jones has increasingly been seen as an original, major poet and visual artist of the 20th century.

 Judging from its rapidly rising prices, Jones's visual art is now fairly well and widely appreciated.
 Several notable exhibitions of his engravings, paintings and inscriptions, during his life and since, have attested to the popularity of his visual art, most recently Vision and Memory at the Pallant House Gallery, Chichester.
 His visual works can now be seen online, in talks on Jones by Dilworth and films directed by Derek Sheil such as David Jones Innovation and Consolidation.

-Jones has been less appreciated as a poet, partly because his long, highly allusive poems are hard reading for many.
+Jones has been less appreciated as a poet, partly because his long, highly allusive poetic works are hard reading for many.
 Although In Parenthesis received positive reviews in 1937 and won the Hawthornden Prize in 1938, reader interest was cut short by the Second World War, which eclipsed interest in the earlier war.
-Till recently, In Parenthesis and The Anathemata have been missing from most academic studies of literary modernism.
+Until recently, In Parenthesis and The Anathemata have been missing from most academic studies of literary modernism.
 The fault is their publisher, Faber, which from the start failed to list them as poems or Jones as among its poets.
 (The Anathemata was strangely listed under Autobiographies and Memoirs.)
 Not until 1970, after complaints by William Cookson, editor of Agenda, and Stuart Montgomery, editor of The Fulcrum Press, did Faber correct the error, long after the Modernist canon had been established, largely by the American New Critics.
 Since 1970, academic assessment of Jones's poetry has been catching up with his reputation as a visual artist.
 But the process was initially stalled by Paul Fussell's judgement against In Paraenthesis in The Great War and Modern Memory (Oxford, 1975), as glorifying war by alluding to romance, a judgement that continues to discourage scholarly engagement, even though repeatedly effectively refuted.
 And the liturgical allusions and eucharistic focus in his later poetry do not appeal to most academics, who are secular-minded.
 The voices calling attention to his poetry have mainly been those of creative practitioners rather than academics.
 T. S. Eliot saw Jones as "of major importance", "one of the most distinguished writers of my generation."
 Dylan Thomas said, "I would like to have done anything as good as David Jones."
 In 1974 Hugh MacDiarmid pronounced Jones "the greatest native British poet of the century."
 In 1965, Igor Stravinsky thought him "perhaps the greatest living writer in English".
 The art historian Herbert Read called him in 1964 "one of the greatest writers of our time".